ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ![AI Assistant](img/ai_assistant.png)

-With seamless with the content creation UI in mind, this functionality is available in content types that include a RichText field, and certain Page Builder blocks.
+This functionality is available in content types that include a RichText field, and certain Page Builder blocks.

 ### Generating alternative text